 At the Traverse Symphony Orchestra, we believe in the importance of music education and strive to nurture a love of music in children and the community.
 Music helps with math, science, coordination, creativity, languages and cooperation.
 Our free family programs are offered throughout the season, bringing the classical music experience to all ages.
 Get up close and personal with symphonic music, instruments and our musicians.

 Family Concerts are free to the public and feature performances by small ensembles of the professional Traverse Symphony Orchestra.
-Family Concerts introduce children ages 2 to 9 to the components that make up an orchestra, via kid friendly and engaging arts activities.
+Family Concerts introduce children ages 5 and under to the components that make up an orchestra, via kid friendly and engaging arts activities.
 Click for more information and event details.

 Do violas ever get to be the star and play fun music?
 YES!!!
 Enjoy learning music for viola (no violins allowed).
 Learn how to select and care for your instrument, how to improve your playing, details on camps, lessons, viola choirs and more.
 Click for more information, including registration form and online tuition payment.